isomerpages/nparks-festival/_promotions/Festival Promotions.md

 * Valid until 31 October 2023.
 * Terms and conditions apply (refer to The Gym Pod app)

-For outlet locations in the parks, visit [https://www.thegympod.com/locations/ ](https://www.thegympod.com/locations/ )
+For outlet locations in the parks, click [here](https://www.thegympod.com/locations/ )
 or contact support@thegympod.com for enquiries.